CompeyDev/dotfiles/README.md

 ln -s .bashrc ~/.bashrc
 ```

-The repository also includes a `./install.sh` convenience script which installs required dependencies and uses GNU Stow to create an automated symlink farm.
+The repository also includes a `./install.sh` convenience script which installs required dependencies and recursively symlinks files to the user's home directory.
 Currently, this script only works
 on Arch Linux based distributions (which have the pacman command).